containers/podman-desktop/website/docs/proxy/using-a-vpn-on-windows.md

 #### Procedure

-- When creating the Podman machine, select the **User mode networking (traffic relayed by a user process)** option to enable user mode networking.
+- [Create a custom Podman machine](/docs/Installation/creating-a-podman-machine-with-podman-desktop), with the **User mode networking (traffic relayed by a user process)** option enabled.

 #### Verification